mixpanel/docs/docs/Tracking/javascript-quickstart.md

 ### FAQ
 **Why don't I see my events in Mixpanel?**
 Make sure you've disabled ad blockers and your Do Not Track (DNT) browser settings are set to false when testing your JavaScript implementation.
-If the DNT setting is set, then Mixpanel won't collect information from that Mixpanel instance.
+If the DNT setting is set to true, then Mixpanel won't collect information from that Mixpanel instance.

 We recommend [setting up a proxy server](doc:collection-via-a-proxy#how-to-set-up-a-proxy) so that you don't lose events due to ad-blockers.